 - Expand on that social proof with credible testimonials.
 Moreover, user-generated content (UGC) works great here.
 That’s when a happy-camper customer takes a picture of themselves with one of your products or using your service.

 - Minimize navigational links.
 In fact, remove navigation altogether.
-Reason being, you don’t want people to get lost in your website.
+The reason being, you don’t want people to get lost in your website.
 You want them to get to the business of giving you their name and email.

 - Keep your intake form short and sweet.
-You want their name, and email address and maybe ask no more than 3 questions to help you segment your list.
+You want their name, email address, and maybe ask no more than 3 questions to help you segment your list.

 - Place your form above the fold.
 Don’t make people search or scroll for what you want them to do.